 Getting a real estate license in Louisiana is relatively straightforward, but it does take preparation and planning.
 You need a total of 90 classroom hours of commission-approved prelicensing courses, a passing exam, background check, and sponsoring brokerage.
 So, let’s dive into the steps of how to get your Louisiana real estate license.

-1. Meet the State of Louisiana’s Legal Requirements
+1. Meet the Legal Requirements for Your Louisiana Real Estate License

 To get a real estate license in the Pelican State, you must meet a few basic eligibility requirements.
 You must be a United States citizen or lawful resident, at least 18 years of age, and have a high school diploma or GED.

 Did you know?
 Louisiana has full reciprocity agreements with nine states: Alabama, Arkansas, Colorado, Georgia, Mississippi, New Mexico, Oklahoma, Pennsylvania, and Tennessee.
 If you hold a real estate license in one of these states, you can apply for a Louisiana Real Estate Reciprocal License on the Louisiana Real Estate Commission (LREC) website.